Automobile safety rating: Global

 In the world, there are nine New Car Assessment Programs.

 Eight out of the nine test programs makes their vehicle safety ratings with a count of stars included in the range (1 to 5 stars).

 One test program, IIHS, makes a four level rating: Good, Acceptable, Marginal and Poor.

 The differences between those various test programs include the range of tests and test configurations, the final rating computation, and the specification of models available in different markets.

 Latin America

 Since 2010, Latin NCAP has been rating new cars for Latin America and the Caribbean with procedures similar to the ones used by Euro NCAP.

 Latin NCAP results cannot be compared to Euro NCAP results:

 Euro NCAP has 5 ratings: Frontal off-set, side, pole, whiplash and pedestrian tests, while Latin NCAP has 2: frontal off-set crash test and side impact test.
 Latin NCAP 2020-2022 is similar to Euro NCAP 2014.

 The frontal crash test of Latin NCAP is similar to the frontal crash test of Euro NCAP.

 United States

-In the U.S., an NCAP which provides vehicle safety ratings is run by the National Highway Traffic Safety Administration.
+In the U.S., a New Car Assessment Program (NCAP) which provides vehicle safety ratings is run by the National Highway Traffic Safety Administration.